 8. To make /hello/ match “HELLO”, “Hello”, and “hello”, you’d write it as /hello/___.

-9. Ranger “u” is often called the ________ Whisperer, because she understands global scripts and symbols.
+9. The u flag is often called the ________ Flag, because it supports global scripts and symbols.

-10. Ranger “y” is described as ________, because he only matches from his last known position.
+10. The y flag is described as ________, because it only matches from its last known position.

 <